 Investing in India’s Online Gaming Industry: Market Profile, Growth Drivers

 India’s online gaming industry is growing at a rapid pace.
-In 2016, the country’s online gaming market stood at US$290 million and is expected to hit the US$1 billion mark by 2021, with a userbase of more than 628 million gamers.
+In 2016, the country’s online gaming market stood at US$290 million and by 2020 boasted an estimated value of US$1.02 billion.
+It is expected to reach US$4.88 billion by 2026, with a userbase of more than 628 million gamers.

 Key drivers for market growth

 - India is a young country with about half of its population under the age of 25.

 - Availability of smart phones at low cost.
 Smartphone users are expected to reach the 859 million mark by 2022 from 468 million in 2017, an increase of 84 percent.

 - India is only second to China in terms of the number of internet users.
 The number of active internet users is expected to sharply increase to 829 million users by 2021 from 451 million in 2019.

 - Games and in-game content are popular when localized to cater to the Indian market.
 Some of the popular online games in India are Teen Patti by Octro, Ludo King by Gametion Technologies, online multiplayer shooter game PUBG developed by South Korea’s Bluehole Studio.
 Almost all online gaming companies hold special events to coincide with popular Indian festivals, such as Holi, Diwali, Eid, etc. Game developers have also launched the option to play games in Indian regional languages like Gujrati, Bangla, Marathi, Telegu, and more.
 The Delhi headquartered online gaming platform WinZO has entered into a partnership with Tencent Games to enable PUBG Mobile gaming tournaments on their platform in ten Indian regional languages.